Cheyenne232025S/My-Music/README.md

 ## [Drum Beats](Drum%20Beats)

 These two beats I made by using available drum kits on ableton live lite and mapping each sound to an electric drum kit.
 I was unable to use the sounds from the actual electric drum kit as I do not have an Audio Interface yet.
-For know I have been using a Multi-Effects Sound proccessor as a Audio Interface which only works for guitar.
+For now I have been using a Multi-Effects Sound proccessor as a Audio Interface which only works for guitar.
 This was disapointing to find out however it turns out you can still make some really cool sounds this way.

 It has been really fun to be working with digital music making tools as I have always loved playing music and learning.
 It is really amazing to me how much more we can create on a single platform compared to when everything was done with hardware and analog sound affect 'machines'.